 The exposition will be also complimented with the graphic works by the iconic Russian

 cartoon-makes – with Boris Khrzhanovsky, Yuri Norshtein (“The Hedgehog in The

 Fog”, 1975) and Svetozar Kuzmich (“Nu, Pogodi!” series) among others.

 A program of public events will take place alongside the exhibition, with curators’

 tours of the exhibition for collectors and art lovers, in Russian and English.
-On
+On the 30th

-Russian buyers and European galleries and museums.
+and Russian buyers and European galleries and museums.
 With lots priced between

 £500–£10,000, affordability is key to the concept.